What is MinneWIC?

 MinneWIC is the ACM-W Celebration of Women in Computing for the Upper MidWest.
 We call it MinneWIC from the Native American word "Minne" that means water.

-This year we will be gathering at the University of Minnesota - Duluth for the regional meeting that will bring together students, faculty, and computing professionals from across Minnesota and neighboring states to share experiences and strategies for recruiting and retaining women in computing fields, and explore issues common to women working in these fields.
+This year we will be gathering at the University of Minnesota - Duluth for the 5th MinneWIC meeting, which will bring together students, faculty, and computing professionals from across Minnesota and neighboring states to share experiences and strategies for recruiting and retaining women in computing fields, and explore issues common to women working in these fields.
 Specifically, the goal is to provide an opportunity for young women to explore career opportunities in computing, and to network with women from academia, industry and government.
 This celebration is part of a nationwide effort to address the alarming decline of women choosing computer science professions.

 What will happen at MinneWIC?

 |9:30-10:30||Graduates: "My journey to a career: finding passion and purpose through engineering" by Katherryn Rasley|

 |10:30-11:15||Graduates: "Research and writing methods", by Dr. Alexis Elder|

 |11:15-12:00||Graduates: "Preparation for academic careers", by Dr. Shana Watters|